apache/hudi/rfc/rfc-78/rfc-78.md

 - Pending Clustering commits using “cluster” action should be readable in 0.16.0 reader.
 - HoodieDefaultTimeline should be able to support both 0.x timeline and 1.x timeline.
 - Commit metadata in both avro and json should be supported.
 The challenging part here is, for every commit metadata, we might have to deserialize to avro and on exception try json.
 We could deduce the format using completion file name, but as per current code layering, deserialization methods does not know the file name( method takes byte[]).
 Similarly for clustering commits, unless we have some kind of watermark, we have to keep considering replace commits as well in the FSV building logic to ensure we do not miss any pending clustering commits.
+- LSM timeline reader might need to be ported over.

 Actual code changes:
-- So for above mentioned reasons, we plan to introduce a new table config named “table version upgrade commit time” which will be referring to the latest commit which was written in 0.16.0 just before upgrading to 1.x.
-Once we have this commit time as water mark, which marks the upgrade in the timeline, even a 1.x reader should only account for older compatible reads up until the water mark.
-For eg, to deser pending replace commits for the interest of clustering can be dropped after the water mark.
-Once we get past that, only “cluster”ing pending commits can represent pending clustering writes.
-We could use the same watermark for commit metadata parsing as well.
-So, that at some point(after the water mark) we could safely assume entire timeline is only in avro (speaking from a 1.x FSV/reader standpoint) and not in json.
 - We need to port any changes we have done in HoodieDefaultTimeline in 1.x to 0.16.0 as well.
-- a.
+a.
 Commit metadata parsing logic will have to support both avro and json.
-Using above watermark, we might need to add additional argument to deser methods.
-If not, we might try to deser using avro or inspect magic bytes and then fallback to json.
+We will be using table version to assist us here.
+If table version is 8 (1.x), we will favor avro over json and on exception, we will fallback to json deser.
+If table version is 7(i.e 0.16.x), we will favor json.
+And on exception we might deser using avro.
-- b.
+b.
 Some of the methods were renamed in 1.x compared to 0.16.0. findInstantsInRangeByStateTransitionTime -> findInstantsInRangeByCompletionTime findInstantsModifiedAfterByStateTransitionTime -> findInstantsModifiedAfterByCompletionTime getInstantsOrderedByStateTransitionTime -> getInstantsOrderedByCompletionTime We need to add back these older methods to HoodieDefaultTimeline, so that we do not need to fix all the callers in 0.16.0.
 We could certainly introduce private methods and avoid code duplication.
-- c.
+c.
 HoodieInstant changes from 1.x need to be ported over so that completion time is accounted for.
 If completion time is present, we should account for that, if not, we can fallback to last mod time of the completed commit meta file.
-- d.
+d.
 We need to port code changes which accounts for uncommitted log files.
 In 0.16.0, from FSV standpoint, all log files(including partially failed) are valid.
 We let the log record reader ignore the partially failed log files.
 But in 1.x, log files could be rolledback (deleted) by a concurrent rollback.
 So, the FSV should ensure it ignores the uncommitted log files.
-- e. full LSM based read capability needs to be ported back to 0.16.x timeline reader.
+e. full LSM based read capability needs to be ported back to 0.16.x timeline reader.
-- f.
+f.
 Given the requirement to port over above changes, we have two options to go about HoodieDefaultTimeline.
 But one option to consider: we could introduce Hoodie016xDefaultTimeline and Hoodie1xDefaultTimeline and use delegate pattern to delegate to either of the timelines.
 Using hoodie table version we could instantiate (internally to HoodieDefaultTimeline) to either of Hoodie016xDefaultTimeline or Hoodie1xDefaultTimeline.
 Or we need to make pointed fixes to entire HoodieDefaultTimeline to account for some of these backwards compatible logic.
 But given that 1.x reader should anyway support most of these backwards compatible ones, our proposal is to just have one HoodieDefaultTimeline(ported over from 1.x) and make pointed fixes to ensure its backwards compatible.

 ### FileSystemView changes
-Once all timeline changes are incorporated, we need to account for FSV changes.
-Major change as called out earlier is the Completion time based log files from 1.x writer and the log file naming referring to delta commit time instead of base commit time.
-So, w/o any changes to FSV/HoodieFileGroup/HoodieFileSlice code snippets, our file slice deduction logic might be wrong.
-Each log file could be tagged as its own file slice since each has a different base commit time (thats how 0.16.x HoodieLogFile would deduce it).
-So, we might have to port over CompletionTimeQueryView class and associated logic to 0.16.0.
-So, for file slice deduction logic in 0.16.0 will be pretty much similar to 1.x reader.
-But the log file ordering for log reading purpose, we do not need to maintain parity with 1.x reader as of yet. (unless we make NBCC default with MDT).
+Even though completion time based read might seen critical, we could get away w/ it by not needing to port over these changes to 0.16.x reader.
+Here is how the file slice determination will happen in 0.16.x reader.
+a.
+Read base files and assign to resp file groups.
+b.
+Read log files.
+Parse instant time from log file name (it could refer to base instant time for a file written in 0.16.x, or it could refer to delta commit in case of 1.x writer).
+Find largest (<=) base instant times in the corresponding file group and assign the log file to it.
+c.
+File slice determination logic is complete.
+d.
+Log files within a file slice are ordered based on log version and write tokens.

 Assuming 1.x reader and 1.x FSV should be able to read data written in older hudi versions, we also have a potential option here for avoid making nit-picky changes similar to the option called out earlier.
 We could instantiate two different FSV depending on the table version.
 If table version is 7 (0.16.0), we could instantiate FSV_V0 may be and if table version is 8 (1.0.0), we could instantiate FSV_V1.
 Proposing this option just to have a super cautious approach, so that we don’t break/regress any of 0.16.0 read functionality in the interest of supporting 1.x table reads.
 We should strive to cover all scenarios and not let any bugs creep in, but trying to see if we can keep the changes isolated so that battle tested code (0.x FSV) is not touched or changed for the purpose of supporting 1.x table reads.
 If we run into any bugs with 1.x reads, we could ask users to not upgrade any of the writers to 1.x and stick with 0.16.0 unless we have say 1.0.1 or something.
 But it would be really bad if we break 0.16.0 table reads in some edge case.
 Just calling out as one of the safe option to upgrade.